alinso/java-examples/examples/java-se/swing/frame/multi-icons-window/README.md

 the window icon so that the platform/Operating System can choose the most appropriate icon(s) from the list.

-The icons are expressly in different colors so that you can clearly see how/where the platform/Operating System uses them.
+This example uses the new `setIconImages(List<? extends Image> icons)` method available since Java 6 in `java.awt.Window` and all subclasses (like `JFrame`).

-This example uses the new `setIconImages(List<? extends Image> icons)` method available since Java 6 in `java.awt.Window` and all subclasses.
+The icons in this example are expressly in different colors so that you can clearly see how/where the platform/Operating System uses them.

 ### Requirements